What are Webhooks? #

 Sending Requests to Cyclr Webhooks #

-Content sent in the body part of a POST request can be JSON, XML, Form, etc as described here.
+Content sent in the body of a POST request can be JSON, XML, Form, etc as described here.
 What’s being sent should be indicated using the request’s Content-Type HTTP Header so it is interpreted correctly.

 Note: See Payload Size Limitations for the maximum size of data you can send to a Cyclr Webhook.